thruthesky/easy_packages/easy_like/README.md

 ## Displaying the no of likes

-- Since the `likes` field is saved on the document, it can simply display with the document. so, the `easy_like` package does not provide andy widgets.
+- Since the `likeCount` field is saved on the document, it can simply display with the document. so, the `easy_like` package does not provide andy widgets.

-- Below is how to diplay likes on a post detail screen.
+- Below is how to diplay `likeCount` on a post detail screen.
 Note the the post detail screen should listen to the database update.

 Example:
 ```dart